-Close Encounters with Northwestern Ontario Black Bears
+Close Encounters with Ontario Bruins

 I froze as my wife Corine pointed from the blind window.
 Clearly she was seeing something that I couldn’t from my spot in the blind.
 I sat stock still, waiting.
 A long black nose appeared, mere feet from the blind, as the bear slowly walked past.
 It hadn’t come from where we’d expected, and we were caught off guard as it walked directly beside our blind.